Electrify Our Roads: The Case for E-Mobility

 Register via the Link below.

-Everyone who registered will receive the Zoom event link via Email (if you don’t see it, it may have been caught in your spam/junk folder.
+Everyone who registered will automatically receive the Zoom event link via Email (if you don’t see it, it may have been caught in your spam/junk folder.
 It is coming from GABC Boston – firstname.lastname@example.org)

 John DeBoer, Head of Future Grid and Global eMobility Solutions, Siemens